Inadequate fueling. RED-S

 If you are active outside of training, e.g. you walk 10,000 steps, or you have a job where you are physically active, you are expending energy.
 This energy expenditure can easily exceed the energy expended during training.

 In addition, the training volume during the week should be taken into account.
 If you train e.g. 9 hours or more a week, you don’t need to eat enough calories and carbs.
-Therefore, limiting food during rest days can lead to insufficient energy intake in terms of the week.
+Therefore, limiting food during rest days can lead to insufficient energy intake in the context of whole week.

 “Unless I’m training hard, I don’t need as much energy.”